krishnagopika/interview-questions/HTML.md

 with some space between it and any subsequent paragraphs</p>
 ```
+  </details>

 9. What are list in HTML?
 List out various types of lists in HTML.

-  </details>
+<details><summary>Show Answer</summary>

 1. **Ordered lists**: Ordered lists  are lists where each item in the list is numbered.
 For Ex: recipe and legal contract.